Alex-Quinn/alexqu.in/about.md

 Hi!

 <p>
-<b>I'm a software engineer focused on helping organizations find solutions to unique technical problems.</b> I understand that all software has quirks and legacy code is not perfect.
+<b>I'm a software engineer focused on helping organizations find solutions to complex technical problems.</b> I understand that all software has quirks and legacy code is not perfect.
 I work with each client to understand their particular project and build custom software tailored to the problem at hand.
 </p>

 <p>